DanHodges/DR_Annotate_FB/README.md

 ## Serving & Use

+* From the root directory, run gulp js.
-* From your project directory, run your prefered HTTP gulp.
+* From the public directory, run your prefered HTTP server.

 ## Contact